 – Biotechnology: Technology is at the forefront of all sectors and agriculture is not left behind.
 With the high demand for food, farmers are seeking ways to improve farm practices and crop production.

 The application of biology to agriculture could allow for the breeding of plants with strong resistance to pests, crops with improved characteristics, improved post-harvest processing, as well as environmental pollution mitigation.
 Investors can buy stocks in biotech startups.

 Although investment in biotech could be extremely risky, it offers the potential for massive gains if successful.

-– Crowdfunding: The internet has increased the popularity of crowdfunding even in the agricultural sector and has made agro business investment a low hanging fruit for the savvy investor.
-Agro crowdfunding platforms such as Farmcrowdy allows for investors to invest in farm units, monitor progress, and get a ROI after a farm cycle is completed.
+– Crowdfunding: The internet has increased the popularity of crowdfunding even in the agricultural sector and has made agro-business investment a low hanging fruit for the savvy investor.
+Agro crowdfunding platforms such as Farmcrowdy allows for investors to invest in farm units, monitor progress, and get an ROI after a farm cycle is completed.